How do I "verify" an email address?

 No, they don't.
 You still need to separately verify the address.
 See our page about paper signup forms for details.

 Is there a deadline for verifying an address?

 We’re occasionally asked if it’s okay to start a new list by verifying addresses that were given to you some time ago.

 Our general rule is that the person at each address should have interacted with you in some way within the last year.
-Anything more than that results in many people marking the messages as “spam”, and we don’t allow the sending of messages that are likely to be marked that way.
+Anything more than that results in many people marking the messages as “spam”, which will cause the problems described below.

 Is verification an unusual requirement?

 Not at all.
 Almost every ISP, hosting company, and mailing list provider has policies or guidelines that require verifying addresses.